VW Bug Ads

 1963

-VW Bug - Black and white 9 1/2" x 13" ad that wants to make the reader know that the Volkswagen comes equipped with a 4-speed transmission.
+VW Bug - Black and white 9 1/2" x 13" ad that answers another of the multitude of questions that perplex people about this unusual car.
 The ad has a Quadruple Exposure photo of a Light Color VW Bug being driven from the right of the picture to the left.
 The ad headline asks "Why does the Volkswagen have 4 forward speeds?" and the ad text tries to answer why.
 There are a multitude of reasons, at least one should fit your needs.
 They range from being gas efficient to not straining the engine to "helps relieve the boredom".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 March 15, 1963